+Table 2 knowledge and understanding outcomes for module code/s

 LO no. On successful completion of the named award, students will be able to: Module Code/s 1.
-Apply their knowledge of the understanding of the body from an exercise science perspective, developing a functional knowledge in physiology and anatomy, exercise psychology FDEW1001 FDEW2006 2.
-Apply key concepts and theories in Exercise, Health and wellness to selected contexts FDEW2001 FDEW2005 FDEW2006 3.
-Understand the main methods of enquiry in the subject and the ability to use established techniques to undertake critical analysis of information in order to propose solutions to problems FDEW2003 FDEW2002 FDEW2006 4.
-Recognise and apply key business management principles and underpinning concepts FDEW2001 FDEW2002
+Demonstrate knowledge and critical understanding of functional physiology and anatomy in planning effective exercise programmes FDEW2006 FDEW2001

+2. Critically analyse and apply key underlying concepts and theories to the development of health and wellbeing strategies in the workplace FDEW2001 3.
+Identify the main methods of enquiry in exercise and wellness management and techniques utilised to undertake critical analysis of information in order to propose solutions to problems FDEW2003 FDEW2005 4.
+Recognise and apply key business management principles and underpinning concepts to the planning and delivery of exercise and wellness activities FDEW2002